1xyz/dockerdesk/README.md

 }
 ```

+## Resources
+* How to a write plugin [here](https://www.waypointproject.io/docs/extending-waypoint/creating-plugins)
-For a working example see [here](https://github.com/aardlabs/nginx-gohttp-dev/blob/main/waypoint.hcl)
+* For a working example see [here](https://github.com/aardlabs/nginx-gohttp-dev/blob/main/waypoint.hcl)